beltram/stubr/cli/README.md

 # use it

-You can use `stubr` as a cli for serving Wiremock stubs on a local server.
+You can use `stubr` as a cli for serving Wiremock stubs on a local server or as proxy for recording http traffic into json stubs.
 To get a list of all available options run `stubr --help`

 The simplest usage is for serving Wiremock stubs under a directory.